PASTAplus/PEP/peps/pep-4.md

 To address the limitations identified above, we propose the following enhancements to the EML congruence checker services:

-1. **Expansion of Supported Formats:** The authoritative list of unambiguous date and time formats used by the ECC and ezEML congruence checks will be augmented to include unambiguous and commonly used formats.
+1. **Expansion of Supported Formats:** The authoritative list of unambiguous date and time formats used by the ECC and ezEML congruence checks ([see here](https://github.com/EDIorg/ECC/blob/master/practices/dateTimeFormatString/dateTimeFormatString_regex.csv)) will be augmented to include unambiguous and commonly used formats.
 This will improve the coverage of date and time format validation.

 2. **Continued Warnings for Unsupported Formats:** Data packages containing date and time formats not included in the expanded list will continue to trigger warnings during congruence checks.
 This will help raise awareness of non-standard formats and encourage users to consider adopting more widely accepted formats.